 Time Correlation for space application

 A precise and accurate datation of science data requires a careful design of the on-board time-distribution architecture and selection of a proper master clock.
 The stability and insensitivity to environment effects are the most important aspect for the selection of the on-board clocks.
 A special care is dedicated during the design of the payload to put the master clock in a shielded and controlled environment in order to minimize the effects of the harsh space environment conditions.
-In this section we will discuss the problematic of data timing and time correlation for ESA Deep Space mission GAIA.
-One particular aspect of the data processing for GAIA mission is that every observation must be tagged with stable and accurate time tag.
+In this section we will discuss the problems of data timing and time correlation for ESA Deep Space mission GAIA.
+One particular aspect of the data processing for GAIA mission is that every observation must be tagged with a stable and accurate time tag.

 GAIA mission

-GAIA is the second the ESA second space astrometry mission launched operational since 2014.
+GAIA is the second ESA space astrometry mission launched operationally since 2014.
 The GAIA mission objective is to chart a three-dimensional map of our Galaxy by surveying more than a thousand million stars.
 This huge stellar census will provide important data to understand the origin, structure and evolution of our Galaxy.
-The absolute time accuracy requirement for GAIA mission is 2 microseconds split between ground and space segment.
+The absolute time accuracy requirement for GAIA mission is 2 microseconds, split between the ground and space segments.
 This requirement is meet using one-way clock synchronization.